diesh/Coaching-staging/AboutGagan.md

 <blockquote> You cannot be what you cannot see.
 — Marian Wright Edelman </blockquote>
                     <p>Coaching lets me take what I’ve learned in research and experience design and apply it in a new way—helping individuals and teams gain clarity, remove roadblocks, and build strategies that drive real impact.
-Whether I’m working with executives, product teams, or design leaders, my approach is built on curiosity, collaboration, and the belief that leadership isn’t just a title; it’s a skill you can sharpen, refine, and grow.</p>
+Whether I’m working with executives, product teams, or design leaders, my approach is built on curiosity, collaboration, and the belief that leadership isn’t just a title; it’s a skill you can sharpen, refine, and grow.
+I'm here to help you <b>see yourself in a new way</b>, so that you can craft a career worth waking up for!</p>

                 <h2 id="elements">My Coaching Style</h2>